MisterDA/love-release/README.md

 To set the default Love version to use, you can edit the very beginning of the script.
 If `lua` and a `conf.lua` file are found, it will automatically detect which version your project uses.
 If a `ProjectName.icns` file is provided, the script will use it to set the game icon on MacOS.
+If a `ProjectName.ico` file is provided, and that Wine and Resource Hacker are installed, the script will use them to set the game icon on Windows.

 ### OPTIONS
 `-h`     Print a short help